duthied/Free-Friendika/doc/htconfig.md

 * ostatus_poll_timeframe - Defines how old an item can be to try to complete the conversation with it.
 * paranoia (Boolean) - Log out users if their IP address changed.
 * permit_crawling (Boolean) - Restricts the search for not logged in users to one search per minute.
 * profiler (Boolean) - Enable internal timings to help optimize code.
+Needed for "rendertime" addon.
 Default is false.
 * free_crawls - Number of "free" searches when "permit_crawling" is activated (Default value is 10)
 * crawl_permit_period - Period in seconds between allowed searches when the number of free searches is reached and "permit_crawling" is activated (Default value is 60)
 * png_quality - Default value is 8.